rantsandruse/pytorch_lstm_05llm/README.md

 ## Tips and Tricks

 ### LoRA Fine-tuning
-1. **Tune the rank parameter (r)**: The rank parameter is crucial for balancing efficiency and performance.
+**Tune the rank parameter (r)**: The rank parameter is crucial for balancing efficiency and performance.
 Start with r=8 or r=16 and experiment.
 Higher ranks give more expressivity but use more parameters.
 Although I didn't fully explore this due to Colab resource limitations.

 ### OpenAI API Optimization
-2. **Batch processing**: I batched the reviews to save on overhead costs when making API calls.
+**Batch processing**: I batched the reviews to save on overhead costs when making API calls.

-3. **Token optimization**: I used only the last 500 characters of each review to save tokens.
+**Token optimization**: I used only the last 500 characters of each review to save tokens.
 This came from data analysis - I noticed that reviews often start with misleadingly positive notes but end with the actual sentiment (e.g., "this is my favorite childhood movie... but now I hate it so much").
 I guess the more important tip here is **always examine your data first**.
 This is a technique that will hopefully never go out of date, even though the best models surely will.

+**Prompt tuning**: Few shot clearly outperforms zero-shot here.
+Most likely with some additonal error examples and prompt tuning, we could achieve even higher accuracy.

 ## files
 - **`fine_tuning_lora_colab.ipynb`**: Google Colab notebook with optimized LoRA implementation, ready to run on free Colab tier